ohmy90/shut-the-box/README.md

 # shut-the-box
-personal project, recreating the shut-the box dice game using SFML
+My first personal project, recreating the shut-the box dice game using SFML The code is very amateurish since this is my first time working with SFML and it's the first time I am creating a program that is interactable outside the console.